GoGaCode/GoGaCode/ReadMe.md

 Hello World!

 Coding is so much fun.
-I look forward to buidling more cool stuffs.
+I look forward to buidling more cool stuff.

 Links to my other online accounts:
 - [Linkedin](https://www.linkedin.com/in/gavinzyyang/)